-Asylum-seeking mothers detained at a privately operated detention center in Karnes, Texas, alleged they were threatened with deportation and separation from their children after initiating a four-day hunger strike last week.
+Asylum-seeking mothers detained at a privately operated immigrant family jail in Karnes City, Texas, alleged they were threatened with deportation and separation from their children after initiating a four-day hunger strike last week.
 The mothers have since vowed to renew the strike April 14.

 The mothers broke their fast Saturday, April 4, to give officials with Immigration and Customs Enforcement (ICE) an opportunity to respond to their demands — and it seems that, in at least one instance, perhaps they have.

-ICE officials apparently released one family detained at the detention center after members were allegedly isolated in the facility’s medical clinic last week, according a group advocating on behalf of the family.
+ICE officials apparently released one family detained at the jail after members were allegedly isolated in its medical clinic last week, according a group advocating on behalf of the family.

-Kenia Galeano was one of the 45 asylum-seeking mothers who participated in last week’s hunger and work strike to protest deteriorating conditions at the Karnes detention center, according to lawyers and detainee advocates.
+Kenia Galeano was one of the 45 asylum-seeking mothers who participated in last week’s hunger and work strike to protest deteriorating conditions at the Karnes jail, according to lawyers and detainee advocates.

-Advocates with the Refugee and Immigrant Center for Education and Legal Services (RAICES), which organizes pro bono representation for asylum-seeking mothers at the Karnes detention center, said Galeano was granted a bond of $7,500 on Wednesday, which, Truthout confirmed, a staffer with RAICES paid in full Thursday.
+Advocates with the Refugee and Immigrant Center for Education and Legal Services (RAICES), which organizes pro bono representation for asylum-seeking mothers at Karnes, said Galeano was granted a bond of $7,500 on Wednesday, which a staffer with RAICES paid in full Thursday.

 “Kenia’s release underscores the fact that jailing children with their mothers for five months only benefits private, for-profit prisons.
 These refugees, who fled their countries because of extreme violence, did not want to come here,” said Jonathan Ryan, who is the executive director of RAICES.
 “They simply had no other choice.
 As a nation, we should immediately end this uncivilized practice of jailing children.”